GamrayW/7sleeping/README.md

 ## How to fix

-7sleeping can retrieve the answers from the client because the application uses design that leaks answers.
+7sleeping can retrieve the answers from the client because the application uses design that leaks answers, and stores the quizz result in the react bundle.

 Take this example, a snippet of react code from an imaginary server:
 ```javascript